top of page

 Examples of just governing

 What are examples of just governing?
 Article 1, Sections 8 through 10 of the U.S. Constitution provides twenty-nine powers to the Legislative branch of the U.S. government.
-In my opinion, none of these powers are outside of, or are in conflict with, the following:
+In my opinion, none of these powers are outside of, or in conflict with, the following:

 The purpose of any just government is